iot-lnu/expertkompetens/planning.md

 ### Online workshops

 Workshops will be held online on the Discord-server, every week.

-    - Tuesday TBD Online workshop.
-Discord.
-    - Thursday TBD.
-Online workshop.
-Discord.

-- Hamed and Christoffer (TA's) are responsible for the basic workshops.

-### Presentations and project discussions

-We are having two project presentations.
-These sessions are obligatory, so please plan to attend.

-  - Workshop 1: Present your project and status.
-W42.
-Thursday 20th October, 14.00-16.30.
-(Zoom)[https://lnu-se.zoom.us/j/62973599700]
-  - Workshop 2: Project presentation.
-W45.
-Friday 11th November 09.00-12.00.
-(Zoom)[https://lnu-se.zoom.us/j/62973599700]
+Planning will be on request.